AesaraB/mypaint-website/pages/design/contributing/documentation.md

 +++

 You can improve MyPaint by making instructions for people using and people making it.
-Good documentation is vital for everyone.<!--more-->
+Good documentation is vital for everyone.
+Any sort of improvement, including fixing typos and improving readability, is greatly appreciated.<!--more-->

 Want to help improve our documentation but don't know where to start?
 Our issue tracker contains issues with the documentation.